boxorange/BioIE-LLM/README.md

 ---

-These results highlight both the opportunities and current limitations of LLMs in extracting biological knowledge, particularly in complex domains like protein interaction networks.

 ## KEGG DB Pathways affected by LDR exposure Task (Generative Task)
 This experiment evaluates the performance of Large Language Models (LLMs) in recognizing genes associated with human pathways relevant to low-dose radiation (LDR) exposure using the KEGG database.